-You may be eligible to deduct 100% of the long-term care insurance premiums that you paid.
+You may be eligible to deduct 100% of the long-term care insurance premiums that are deductible on your federal Schedule A (under IRC 213(d)) without regard to the 10% floor limitation.
 You have to meet the following criteria:

-- Your payments have to be for long-term care policies that provide coverage primarily for any qualified longterm care service that provides for the necessary diagnostic, preventive, therapeutic, curing, treating, mitigating and rehabilitative service and personal care that is required for a chronically ill individual who is under the prescribed care of a licensed health care practitioner. - The long-term care policies have to be for the benefit of you, your dependents, your parents or your grandparents. - Your premiums cannot have been deducted elsewhere on your tax return when you determined your Montana adjusted gross income. - Your premiums cannot have been included as qualified elderly care expenses when you claimed the elderly care credit that you reported on Schedule V, line 7.
+• Your payments have to be for long-term care policies that provide coverage primarily for any qualified longterm care service that provides for the necessary diagnostic, preventive, therapeutic, curing, treating, mitigating and rehabilitative service and personal care that is required for a chronically ill individual who is under the prescribed care of a licensed health care practitioner.

+- The long-term care policies have to be for the benefit of you, your dependents, your parents or your grandparents. - Your premiums cannot have been deducted elsewhere on your tax return when you determined your Montana adjusted gross income. - Your premiums cannot have been included as qualified elderly care expenses when you claimed the elderly care credit that you reported on Schedule V, line 7.